infopark/webcrm_sdk/UPGRADE.md

 end
 ```

-Or, when the Infopark WebCRM backend refuses to save a resource due to unsatisfied validation rules, the error contains the details.
+Or, when the JustRelate WebCRM backend refuses to save a resource due to unsatisfied validation rules, the error contains the details.

 ```ruby
 begin